Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 ## Activate and start Regression Games in your game loop

-The final piece to start everything up is to start up Regression Games in the game loop.
+The last Unity change needed is to start Regression Games when your game starts.
 Open up the `Assets/Prefabs/Game Scripts/GameLoop.cs` file, and copy these contents into the `GameLoop` class.

 ```cs